darrenchan/darrenchan.github.io/notes/Austin OpenStack Summit 2016.rst

 Installation Guide discussion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-docs - revamping the install guide
+- docs - revamping the install guide

-Need for comparison of deployment tools such as Fuel, ansible, etc to allow users to make a choice
+- Need for comparison of deployment tools such as Fuel, ansible, etc to allow users to make a choice

-Each deployment has a reference architecture
+- Each deployment has a reference architecture

 OpenStack Talent development  - Lessons learned
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Community - embracing rookies
+- Community - embracing rookies
   An exam to measure the effectiveness of learning.

-Teaching new developers to embrace the community culture and understand how to commit code, do code reviews, have a high degree of collaboration.
+- Teaching new developers to embrace the community culture and understand how to commit code, do code reviews, have a high degree of collaboration.

-Best to learn is to teach it.
+- Best way to learn is to teach it.
 All students will be adhoc professors and teach what they learned.
-Project deep dives
+- Implemeent project deep dives
-Classes to support technologies
+- Run classes to support technologies

 OpenStack upgrades
 ~~~~~~~~~~~~~~~~~~